October 7, 2009

 "Well," he said, "run and play now, enjoy life for me too."

 I went out then and ran to play.
 And many times in my life afterwards I remembered even with tears how he told me to enjoy life for him too.
 There were many other marvelous and beautiful sayings of his, though we did not understand them at the time.
 He died the third week after Easter.
 He was fully conscious though he could not talk; up to his last hour he did not change.
 He looked happy, his eyes beamed and sought us, he smiled at us, beckoned us.
 There was a great deal of talk even in the town about his death.
 I was impressed by all this at the time, but not too much so, though I cried a good deal at his funeral.
-I was young then, a child, but a lasting impression, a hidden feeling of it all, remained in my heart, ready to rise up and respond when the time came.
+I was young then, a child, but a lasting impression, a hidden feeling of it all, remained in my heart, ready to rise up and respond when the time came.about me

 Blog Archive